destiny520537work-lab/Global_happiness_analysis/README.md

 **Exploring Global Patterns in National Happiness: A Multivariate Regression Analysis**

 An end-to-end data science project analyzing the social, economic, health, and institutional determinants of national happiness across 146 countries.
-This work underpins a group research report submitted for *Introduction to Statistics for Data Science* (MATH42715, Durham University, 2025).

 ---